The Ultimate 510(k) Checklist

 • Draft the Intended Use statement

-• Draft the Indications for Use statement, if appropriate
+• Draft the Indications for Use statement

 • Identify at least one suitable predicate device